 Like grants, scholarships also provide students with funds for tuition that do not need to be re-paid.
 Like private grants, these scholarships are often specialized.
 Students have to be careful to make sure that they qualify.
 However, there are even more options than grants because many organizations offer small amounts of money for scholarships.
 Any extracurricular activities that students are involved in can be a potential scholarship source.

 Students should check with their religious organizations to start.
 Some churches offer small scholarships to students, particularly if they are pursuing a career path that will benefit the church, such as majoring in theology or social justice.
 Societies and clubs often offer scholarships to support their members.
 National Honors Society and Junior Classical League are two examples.
 Learn how to find more college scholarships here.

 Scholarships are also common for athletics.
 Exceptional athletes can often procure a scholarship that covers the full cost of tuition.
 This is often sponsored by the university itself.
 Some foundations also offer scholarships to undergraduate students, such as the $2500 scholarship offered by the La Grant Foundation.

-Even local business may offer scholarships to students.
-Students can begin their search in the local area and by searching online scholarship databases.
+Even local businesses may offer scholarships to students.
+Students can begin their search in the local area and by searching online scholarship databases like these.

 These scholarships amounts are usually small, but they can add up over time.